keptn/keptn.github.io/content/docs/0.5.0.beta/reference/cli/index.md

 ### keptn send event

 To send an arbitrary Keptn event the `send event` command is provided.
 An event has to follow the [Cloud Events](https://cloudevents.io/) specification in version 0.2 and has to be written in JSON.
 Then the event can be passed in by referencing the JSON file (`--file`).
 Additionally, this command offers the `--stream-websocket` flag to open a web socket communication to Keptn.
-Consequently, messages that occur during processing the sent event are displayed in the console.
+Consequently, messages from the receiving Keptn service, which processes the event, are sent to the CLI via websocket.

 **Note:** This command is not required for any use case and requires precise Keptn event definitions as you can find [here](https://github.com/keptn/keptn/blob/develop/specification/cloudevents.md).